-Study examines postdischarge complications after general surgeryNovember 19th, 2012 in Surgery /
+Study examines postdischarge complications after general surgeryNovember 19, 2012 in Medicine & Health / Surgery

 A study of postdischarge (PD) complications after general surgery procedures found that overall, 16.7 percent of patients experienced a complication and 41.5 percent of complications occurred PD, according to a report published in the November issue of Archives of Surgery.

 The immediate PD period is a vulnerable time for patients, and there are clinical and economic costs to patients and the health care system when patients have to be rehospitalized because of complications.
 The Patient Protection and Affordable Care Act has said reducing avoidable rehospitalization is a target for cost savings, according to the study background.

 Hadiza S. Kazaure, M.D., of Stanford University, Palo Alto, Calif., and colleagues evaluated procedure-specific types, rates and risk factors for PD complications occurring within 30 days after 21 groups of inpatient general surgery procedures.
 Researchers utilized American College of Surgeons National Surgical Quality Improvement Program 2005 through 2012 participant use data files in the study, which included 551,510 patients (average age nearly 55 years).

 "We found that more than 40 percent of all post-operative complications occurred PD; approximately 1 in 14 general surgery patients who underwent an inpatient procedure experienced a PD complication," the authors comment.